What is the Duke Award?

-At the end of your successful participation you will receive an Award in a festive setting as a recognition of your commitment and achievements which might also – if you add it to your application portfolio – can open many doors for you.
+At the end of your journey, you will receive an award in a festive setting, which – if you add it to your application portfolio – can open many doors for you.
 But most importantly, you will have unforgettable experiences and grow beyond yourself!

-As the expeditions are conducted without direct supervision, young people are only allowed to participate in the Duke from a certain age.
+As the expeditions are carried out without direct supervision, young people are only allowed to participate in the Duke Award from a certain age on.

-The following minimum ages apply for the respective levels:
+The following minimum age applies for the respective levels:

 - Bronze: 14 years